byu-cs-236-classroom-templates/project-1/README.md

 ...
 ```

-Here the first test is the doctest in the docstring for the module.
-Anytime pytest sees what appears to be a capture from a Python terminal, it turns it into a test.
+Here the first test is the _doctest_ in the _docstring_ for the module.
+(A _docstring_ is the triple-quoted string at the top of a file or function.
+If unfamiliar with _docstring_, ask your favorite AI tool for a tutorial.)
+Anytime `pytest` sees what appears to be a something that might be typed into an interactive Python shell session inside a _docstring_, it turns it into a test.
 These tests are called "doctests" and they are useful not just for examples but as a means to be sure the intended usage still works as intended.
 The doctest is also a very quick, and simple, way to test a function.
 Here is how to run just the doctest for the `project1` function in `project1.py`.

 ```
 $ pytest -k project1.project1.project1